College of Science and Health > Academics > Psychology > Graduate Programs > Clinical Psychology (MA/PhD) > Degree Requirements

 At least three additional courses consistent with an area of emphasis are required to reach minimum number of hours required for the PhD.

-Students must complete a number of general electives to reach the minimum number of hours required for the PhD.
+Students must complete three general electives to reach the minimum number of hours required for the PhD.

 Six quarters of clinical practicum need to be successfully completed.
 The Director of Clinical Training must approve the practicum placement in advance.
 All practicum courses are zero credit hours.